Hashemite custodianship of Jerusalem holy sites

 Hashemite custodianship refers to the Jordanian royal family's role in tending Muslim and Christian holy sites in the city of Jerusalem.
 The legacy traces back to 1924 when the Supreme Muslim Council, the highest Muslim body in charge of Muslim community affairs in Mandatory Palestine, chose Hussein bin Ali (Sharif of Mecca) as custodian of Al-Aqsa.
 The custodianship became a Hashemite legacy administered by consecutive Jordanian kings.

 Jordan controlled East Jerusalem and the West Bank in 1948, and annexed the territories in 1951 until they were lost to Israel during the 1967 Six-Day War.
-Jordan renounced claims to the territory in 1988, and signed a peace treaty with Israel in 1994, whose 9th article states that Israel commits to "respect the present special role of the Hashemite Kingdom of Jordan in Muslim Holy shrines in Jerusalem" and that "when negotiations on the permanent status will take place, Israel will give high priority to the Jordanian historic role in these shrines."
+Jordan renounced claims to the territory in 1988, and signed a peace treaty with Israel in 1994, whose ninth article states that Israel commits to "respect the present special role of the Hashemite Kingdom of Jordan in Muslim Holy shrines in Jerusalem" and that "when negotiations on the permanent status will take place, Israel will give high priority to the Jordanian historic role in these shrines."
 In 2013, an agreement between Jordan and the Palestinian Authority recognized Jordan's role in Jerusalem's Muslim and Christian holy sites.

 Al-Aqsa and the Dome of the Rock were renovated four times by the Hashemite dynasty during the 20th century.
 In 2016, King Abdullah II participated in funding renovation of Christ's tomb in the Church of the Holy Sepulchre, and in 2017, Abdullah donated $1.4 million to the Jerusalem Islamic Waqf, the Jordanian authority responsible for administering Al-Aqsa.
-An independent report estimates the total amount that the Hashemites have spent since 1924 on administering and renovating Al Aqsa as over $1 billion.
+An independent report estimates the total amount that Jordan and the Hashemites have spent since 1924 on administering and renovating Al Aqsa as over $1 billion.

-Intermittent violence at the Temple Mount between the Israel Defense Forces and Palestinians evolves into diplomatic disputes between Israel and Jordan.
+Intermittent violence at the Temple Mount between the Israeli Army and Palestinians evolves into diplomatic disputes between Israel and Jordan.

 Background

+The Temple Mount is the holiest site in Judaism.
 Among Sunni Muslims, the Temple Mount is widely considered the third holiest site in Islam.
-Revered as the location where Muhammad ascended to heaven, the site, known as the "Noble Sanctuary", is also associated with Jewish prophets who are venerated in Muslim religion.
+Revered as the location where, according to legend, Muhammad ascended to heaven, the site, known as the "Noble Sanctuary", is also associated with Jewish prophets who are venerated in Muslim religion.
 The Al-Aqsa Mosque and Dome of the Rock were constructed on the mount by Umayyad Caliphs.
 In 692 AD, the dome was constructed, making it one of the oldest Islamic shrines to exist.

 History

-Mandatory Palestine verbal agreement: 1924-48
+Mandatory Palestine verbal agreement: 1924–1948

 The legacy traces back a 1924 verbal agreement when the Supreme Muslim Council, the highest Muslim body in charge of Muslim community affairs in Mandatory Palestine, accepted Hussein bin Ali (Hashemite Sharif of Mecca) as custodian of Al-Aqsa.
-The Hashemites are descendants of Muhammad, who ruled over the holy city of Mecca for 700 years until they were ousted by the House of Saud in 1924.
+The Hashemites are descendants of Muhammad, who ruled over the Islamic holy city of Mecca for 700 years until they were ousted by the House of Saud in 1924.
 The custodianship became a Hashemite legacy administered by consecutive Jordanian kings.
 Sharif Hussein was buried in 1931 near the Al-Aqsa mosque where his funeral also took place.